State cracks down on COVID-19 coronavirus-related price gouging

 The Department of Trade, Agriculture and Consumer Protection said the action comes after fielding dozens of complaints and doing price checks at more than 100 Wisconsin stores.

-One of the companies receiving a letter is N95Sales.com, "which engaged in suspected price gouging on N95 masks, a critical item for front-line health care workers that is in short supply in Wisconsin," DATCP said in a news release.
+One of the companies receiving a letter is N95Sales.com, "which engaged in suspected price gouging on N95 masks, a critical item for front-line health care workers that is in short supply in Wisconsin," DATCP said in a statement.
 The business' website was no longer active on Wednesday.

 The state's declared public health emergency authorizes DATCP to enforce Wisconsin’s price-gouging law.